jrnold/r4ds-exercise-solutions/docs/transform.md

 #> #   minute <dbl>, time_hour <dttm>
 ```

-Since `arr_time` is also missing, these are cancelled flights.
+Since `arr_time` is also missing, these are canceled flights.

 4. Why is `NA ^ 0` not missing?
 Why is `NA | TRUE` not missing?
 Why is `FALSE & NA` not missing?
 Can you figure out the general rule? (`NA * 0` is a tricky counterexample!)